WillpowerStudios/git-test-01/readme.md

 09. git status > to see that all files have been added

+10. in Github, create new repository

-10. git commit -m "Initial Commit" > first commit
+11. git commit -m "Initial Commit" > first commit

-11. git log > list of commits

-12. in Github, create new repository

-13. git remote add origin https://github.com/WillpowerStudios/git-test-01.git > add where to push commit from new repository page
+12. git remote add origin https://github.com/WillpowerStudios/git-test-01.git > add where to push commit from new repository page

-14. git push -u origin master > Push
+13. git push -u origin master > Push

-15. github username
+14. github username

-16. github password (the terminal purposely does not show you the letters you type nor indicates that you're typing.
+15. github password (the terminal purposely does not show you the letters you type nor indicates that you're typing.
 Type anyways, without error)

-17. Check Github > you will see your initial commit !!
+16. Check Github > you will see your initial commit !!

 --

-18. To Do New Commits !!! > git status
+01. To Do New Commits !!! > git status

-19. We see 'modified:' + 'names of files' in red > git add readme.md ('readme.md' is the file I want to push)
+02. We see 'modified:' + 'names of files' in red > git add readme.md ('readme.md' is the file I want to push)

-20. git add . > to add file
+03. git add . > to add file

-21. it says 'modified:' + 'name of file' in green > shows that we successfully added the file(s)
+04. it says 'modified:' + 'name of file' in green > shows that we successfully added the file(s)

-22. git commit -m "process of using git with oF" > '-m' is message (useful for noting what changes were made)
+05. git commit -m "process of using git with oF" > '-m' is message (useful for noting what changes were made)

-23. git push (ALMIGHTY PUSH !)
+06. git push (ALMIGHTY PUSH !)

-24. Check github, it's been pushed !!
+07. Check github, it's been pushed !!
 Jaaaa !!!!